foundry-rs/book/src/reference/forge-std/memOverflowError.md

 ### Description

-The error when trying to allocate size of a dynamic memory array greater than 2^64-1.
+The internal Solidity error when trying to allocate a dynamic memory array with more than 2^64-1 items.